Bicycle Accident Compensation

 - Out of pocket expenses both for now and in the future.

-Each of these heads of damages bear a different weight of worth in regard to compensation for your compensation claim.
+Each of these heads of damages bears a different weight of worth in regard to compensation for your compensation claim.
 For example, loss or reduction of current and future income is weighted more than pain and suffering.
 A successful bicycle accident lawyer will know how to condense your evidence and advocate expertly on your behalf to obtain the maximum amount of compensation for each head of damage.